jsch/SuperMon/README.md

 ## Running the application

-Once the application is configured it cam be started with:
+Once the application is configured it can be started with:

 ```
 python supermon.py